Jekyll & Hyde (musical): Act I

 The audience is introduced to John Utterson and Sir Danvers Carew, both having been associated with Doctor Henry Jekyll.
 Utterson was Jekyll's lawyer and best friend while Sir Danvers was Jekyll's future father-in-law.
 The two gentlemen take the audience back some time to find Jekyll in an insane asylum singing of his comatose father ("Lost in the Darkness").
 It is Jekyll's belief that the evil in his father's soul has caused his illness.
 Jekyll tells the audience about his passion to find out why man is both good and evil and his attempts to separate the good from the evil ("I Need to Know").

 Some time later, the rich and poor of 19th century London describe how people act – how they want others to see them, no matter who they really are inside ("Façade").
 Afterward, Jekyll presents a research proposal to the Board of Governors of St. Jude's Hospital.
 Sir Danvers, the chairman of the board, is in attendance along with His Grace Rupert the 14th Bishop of Basingstoke, the Right Honorable Sir Archibald "Archie" Proops, Lord Theodore "Teddy" Savage, Lady Elizabeth "Bessie" Beaconsfield, General Lord Glossop and Simon Stride, the secretary.
 All, with the exception of Sir Danvers, already deem the proposal an inconvenience.
 When Jekyll proposes to test his theory and his formula on a human subject (presumably his father), they scorn the proposal with cries of "sacrilege, lunacy, blasphemy, heresy", voting five to none with Sir Danvers' one abstention ("Board of Governors").
 Utterson tries to calm Jekyll down, knowing that he is obsessed over his father's condition.
 Jekyll feels that he could "save" those who have fallen in the same darkness.
 Utterson urges his friend, if he feels he is right about his theory, that he should continue ("Pursue the Truth").

 Later that night, a group of high society Londoners turns up at Sir Danvers' residence at Regent's Park, which has a well-maintained façade.
 Sir Danvers throws a showy party for his daughter Emma, for her engagement to Dr. Jekyll, to which Jekyll is late. ("Façade" (reprise #1).
-During the party, the guests – which include the Governors and Stride, deride Danvers and Emma for her engagment to a "madman", but Utterson, Sir Danvers and Emma back up Jekyll.
+During the party, the guests – which include the Governors and Stride, deride Danvers and Emma for her engagement to a "madman", but Utterson, Sir Danvers and Emma back up Jekyll.
 Stride, who has feelings for Emma, speaks to Emma in private and tries to reason her out of her engagement, but she quickly turns him down, saying she feels she can be who she wants to be with Jekyll ("Emma's Reasons").